cosmos/interchain-security/tests/difference/core/quint_model/README.md

 The files are as follows:
 - ccv.qnt: Contains the type definitions, data structures, functional logic for CCV.
 The core of the protocol.
-- ccv_statemachine.qnt: Contains the state machine layer for CCV.
+- ccv_model.qnt: Contains the stateful part of the model for CCV.
 Very roughly speaking, this could be seen as "e2e tests".
 Also contains invariants.
 - ccv_test.qnt: Contains unit tests for the functional layer of CCV.
 - libraries/*: Libraries that don't belong to CCV, but are used by it.